Natural gas drilling in Pennsylvania state forest. Photo by Tom Pelton/CBF Staff

 CBF has not taken a position against natural gas development, nor have we called for a permanent ban on gas development in the region.
 Instead, we have embraced the precautionary principle.
 Our over-arching goal is to ensure that future energy development in the Chesapeake Bay region takes place in as safe and environmentally responsible a manner as possible.
 We have joined others in calling for a federal study of cumulative impacts of Marcellus shale development in the region and active participation in state policy initiatives (particularly in Pennsylvania).

 What We've Done

-In April of 2011, CBF filed a Citizen Petition with the Council on Environmental Quality (CEQ) requesting that they require a Programmatic Environmental Impact Statement (PEIS) be completed to assess the cumulative impacts and risks of unconventional natural gas extraction in the Chesapeake Bay states.
+- In April of 2011, CBF petitioned the President's Council on Environmental Quality (CEQ) to conduct a federal Programmatic Environmental Impact Study (PEIS) of all cumulative impacts of natural gas development in the region.
 CBF also sent a letter to President Obama in support of the legal petition, signed by more than 120 businesses, organizations, elected officials, and individuals.
-To date, the petition remains outstanding and has not been acted upon by the Obama administration.
-We will continue to look for opportunities to pursue the PEIS.

 Given the number of questions outlined in our April 2011 petition that remain unanswered and the dramatic increase in unconventional natural gas extraction and related industries' potential impacts to an already impaired Chesapeake Bay Watershed, in March 2014, CBF reissued our call for a PEIS addressing the cumulative impacts of drilling in the Marcellus and Taylorsville Shale formations.

 - CBF is actively advocating for state policy initiatives and regulations pertaining to natural gas development to ensure that existing state forest conservation and water quality laws are applied to all stages of gas development and transport.